 On February 20, 2020, the Cary Town Council recommended the proposed site as the LPA for the downtown transit center.
 The LPA was proposed by the Town for concurrence by the Cooperating Agencies identified in the Downtown Cary Multi-Modal Transit Facility Concurrence Plan on December 17, 2020.
-Concurrence has been obtained from all of the designated Cooperating Agencies, including CAMPO, North Carolina Department of Transportation Highway and Rail Divisions, North Carolina State Historic Preservation Office, North Carolina Railroad, and the Federal Railroad Administration.
-The LPA was posted for public review and comment from January 6th to February 14th.
-No public comments have been received to date.
-The Executive Board held a public hearing on the proposed LPA at its January 20 th regular meeting.
-No public comments were provided during the public hearing.
-The Executive Board will consider action on the LPA at its February 17th regular meeting.
+Concurrence from three (3) of the Cooperating Agencies is still pending.
+The LPA was posted for public review and comment on January 6th and will be available for comment through February 14th.
+The Executive Board will hold a public hearing on the proposed LPA at its January 20th regular meeting and will consider action on the LPA at its February regular meeting.